HITECHCRIME/HC_OVERVIEW/README.md

 Yes, from the very beginning.
 Helve at its core will be a creative agency providing services for branding and communication of this kind of breed of projects.
 HC is like a proof of concept.
 HC and Kannibal are the test field.

 > You might benefit from the idea of the 4 product empire: Free offer, Core offer, Up sell, Subscription.

-**Points to design:**
-- Free Offer: Base Narrative Content, Music, Goodies (refer to the Content Cloud)
-- Core Offer: Physical Albums (music), Clothing (merch as a part of Kannibal universe), Universe Items (merch).
-- Upsell: example - Get an album + month of free Subscription and later upsell another chapter.
-Narrative Packs containing a full chapter content: album, merch, clothing and an item from the universe for the most expensive version of the Narrative Pack.
-Narrative Pack (Agent: album + 1-month subscription), Narrative Pack (Operative: album + 1-month subscription + piece of clothing), Narrative Pack (Director Operative: album + 1-month subscription + piece of clothing + item from the universe).
-- Subscription: Take part in the universe.
-Live notifications and immersing you into the narrative content.
-Exclusive access to more storylines.

 Ah yes, I am familiar.
 All HC base content will be free.
 Free stuff “sells” the most.
 It establishes the connection.